omar25ahmed/bookstore/README.md

 **To get a local copy up and running follow these simple steps.**
 - you can clone this repo by typing `git clone git@github.com:omar25ahmed/bookstore`.
 - type `cd bookstore` to access the project on terminal.
+- run `npm install && npm start` on the terminal to open the local server for the project
+- To see the code open the project in the code editor of your preference.

 ## Authors